France facing up to minimal economic growth this year

 Conservative politicians accused the government of bungled communications, after Fabius appeared for the second time to pre-empt an official revision to economic targets which would usually come from the president, prime minister or finance ministry.

-Prime Minister Jean-Marc Ayrault - who was forced last week to respond to Fabius' remark on the deficit and acknowledge the minister was correct - played down the muddle.
+Prime Minister Jean-Marc Ayrault - who was forced last week to respond to Fabius's remark on the deficit and acknowledge the minister was correct - played down the muddle.

 "There is no cacophony," Ayrault told reporters in Paris.